Client operations and reporting guide

-You built the dashboard.
-You connected all the data sources.
-You customized the widgets, branded the portal, and sent your client the login link.
-They logged in once, maybe twice, and then never again.
+You built the dashboard, connected the data sources, customized the widgets, branded the portal, and sent the login link.
+Now measure whether each client returns and understands what changed.

 This is not a failure of your dashboard.
 It is a failure of the format.